inirajan/inirajan/README.md

 - 👋 Hi, I’m @inirajan
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development , photoshop and cyber security .
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about web development and java script .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on

 <!---